 \subsection{Superconducting quantum circuits}

+Superconducting circuits in the quantum regime were shown to be an excellent platform to study light-matter interactions in the microwave regime of frequencies.
+Early studies of qubit-resonator systems~ \cite{blais2004, wallraff2004} found that a superconducting qubit interacting with the mode of a microwave resonator follows the exact same physics as that of cavity QED, with the qubit playing the role of an artificially engineered atom and the resonator mode emulating the cavity.
+By analogy, this platform of light-matter interactions on a superconducting circuit was defined as circuit QED.

-The experimental exploration of ultrastrong interactions in superconducting quantum circuits was initiated in 2010, following several years of development of circuit quantum electrodynamics~\cite{blais2004, wallraff2004}.
-The early experiments used capacitive \cite{schuster2007, bishop2009} or mutual geometric inductive couplings \cite{chiorescu2004, johansson2006}, which yielded interaction strengths in the strong coupling regime.
+The experimental exploration of ultrastrong interactions in superconducting quantum circuits was initiated in 2010, following several years of development of circuit QED \cite{Gu2017}.
+Early experiments in the strong coupling regime used capacitive \cite{schuster2007, bishop2009}, mutual geometric \cite{johansson2006}, and galvanic inductive couplings \cite{chiorescu2004}.
 The first two experiments reaching USC regimes used galvanic couplings instead~\cite{niemczyk2010, forn-diaz2010}.
-Both experiments reported clear evidence of deviations from the conventional model used in quantum optics, the JC model introduced in Sec.~\ref{sec:2}~\cite{JC}.
+Both experiments reported clear evidence of deviations from the conventional model used in quantum optics, the JC model introduced in Sec.~\ref{sec:2}~\cite{jaynes1963}.
 The couplings achieved are nowadays cast in the perturbative USC regime~\cite{Rossatto2017}.
-These were followed by several experimental results addressing distinct features related to counter-rotating wave physics inherent to the perturbative USC regime~\cite{chen2016, forn-diaz2016, baust2016}.
-In 2016, two independent experiments attained a qualitative jump in the light-matter interaction strength, pushing the boundaries into the non-perturbative USC domain by using Josephson junctions as coupling elements.
+The experiments in 2010 were followed by several studies addressing distinct features related to counterrotating wave physics inherent to the perturbative USC regime~\cite{chen2017, forn-diaz2016, baust2016}.
+In 2016, two independent experiments attained a qualitative jump in the light-matter interaction strength, pushing the boundaries into the nonperturbative USC domain by using Josephson junctions as coupling elements.
 These experiments spanned both closed~\cite{yoshihara2017a} and open system settings~\cite{forn-diaz2017} and entered the DSC regime~\cite{casanova2010, Rossatto2017}.
-In parallel to the engineering of circuits showing USC and DSC physics, novel techniques of digital and analog quantum simulation using superconducting circuits and trapped ions studied the QRM in these extreme coupling regimes~\cite{langford2016, braumuller2016,KihwanKimRabi2017}.
-Altogether, the year 2016 consolidated the field of research on USC regimes in superconducting circuits both from a fundamental and an applied point of view \cite{Braak2016}.
+In parallel to the engineering of circuits showing USC and DSC physics, novel techniques of digital and analog quantum simulation using superconducting circuits and trapped ions studied the QRM in these extreme coupling regimes~\cite{langford2016, braumuller2016, Lv2018}.
+Altogether, the year 2016 consolidated the field of research on USC regimes in superconducting circuits from both a fundamental and an applied point of view \cite{Braak2016}.

 A summary of the milestones in coupling strength achieved in experiments with superconducting quantum circuits is reported in Table~\ref{table:sqc}.